-Reference assistance in the Reference Room of Morton Library is normally available Monday through Friday from 8:30 a.m. to 4:30 p.m.
-Professional assistance in the Instructional Resource Center is available on weekdays, 8:30 a.m. to 4:30 p.m.
-Access to the Archives and Special Collections can be arranged by appointment.
+Professional assistance is normally available Monday through Friday from 8:30 a.m. to 4:00 p.m. in Morton Library's Reference Room and the Instructional Resource Center.
+Patron assistance is also available at the Circulation Desk during all Library hours.
+Assistance with archival materials and special collections is available by appointment.